Poikilos/EnlivenMinetest/readme.md

 universal to gaming and intuitively expected (such as is clear from vision biology in the case of tone mapping).
 * See also overrides/worlds/CenterOfTheSun/world.conf

+The EnlivenMinetest repo has tools for:
+- building ENLIVEN game for Minetest
+  - ENLIVEN is designed to be built from other sources instead of being monolithic.
+  - It needs to be reworked as of August 2023; only bucket_game build works currently.
+  - The copy in "releases" only works in versions close to 0.4.13.
+- building Minetest
+- installing Minetest (some features may be superceded by
+  <https://github.com/Hierosoft/hierosoft>, which is pre-alpha as of Aug 2023)
+- Some specific tools are listed in the [Scripts](#scripts) section below.

 **Q**: "Why not make it compatible with versions from the .net site to get [feature x]?"